Therapy dog: Psychological benefits in school setting

 The University of Connecticut uses therapy dogs in their program Paws to Relax, available during finals week to help students deal with increased anxiety.
 The school uses them in other stressful situations, including suicides and deadly automobile accidents.
 Since 2011, Yale Law School has used therapy dogs to aid students experiencing stress.
 Some colleges and universities in the US bring therapy dogs to campus to help students de-stress.
 These campus events are often referred to as "Therapy Fluffies", a term coined by Torrey Trust, the original founder of the University of California San Diego therapy dog de-stress event.
 In 2009, Sharon Franks shared the idea of bringing therapy dogs to campus with the UC San Diego Office of Student Wellness.

 Since the autumn of 2010, "Therapy Fluffies" has visited the UC Davis, UC Santa Cruz, and UC Riverside campuses during the week before mid-term and final exams.
 These events give students and staff the opportunity to pet and relax with therapy-certified dogs.
 The university also works with the Inland Empire Pet Partners, a service of the Humane Society to bring therapy-certified dogs to the campus' Mental Health Day Spa, held quarterly.

 In 2014, Concordia University, Wisconsin became the first university in the US to adopt a full-time therapy dog to its campus in Mequon, Wisconsin.
 The golden retriever, Zoey, is a Lutheran church Charities K-9 Comfort Dog, trained to interact with people at churches, schools, nursing homes, hospitals, events, and in disaster response situations.
 Concordia later purchased a second comfort dog, named Sage.

 Stressful situations

 Therapy dogs were used to offer comfort to faculty, staff and students following the 2007 Virginia Tech shooting in Blacksburg, Virginia, when 32 people were killed.
 On December 14, 2012, therapy dogs were brought to the Sandy Hook Elementary School in Newtown, Connecticut, following the shooting and deaths of 26 people, providing comfort to children and parents.

+The court system in King County, Washington uses a comfort dog with crime victims, particularly traumatized minors.

 In Uganda, The Comfort Dog Project pairs dogs with those traumatized by war.
 Participants learn how to care for and train the animals as the dogs assist with confidence, help with depression and assist with recovery from post traumatic stress disorder.